Richasy/LoopbackManager.Desktop/README_EN.md

 ### Sideload

 If you want to install the network loopback manager locally, please open the [Release](https://github.com/Richasy/LoopbackManager.Desktop/releases) on the right, Find the latest version and select the installation package for the current system to download。

-*Currently only x64 packages are provided, for ARM64 devices, Win11 can directly install X64 packages*

 Then open [System Settings](ms-settings:developers)，Turn on `Developer mode` and wait for the system to install some necessary extensions.